Who is Guatemala Ties for?

 - Guatemalan adoptees of all ages, accompanied by those who are part of their lives.

 - Spouses, children of adoptees, friends, significant others

 - In 2024, the youngest adoptee will be 16 years old

 - The oldest adoptee is likely to be in their 30s

 - There may be siblings of adoptees who are younger or older

-- Arrive in Guatemala City, where Ties staff will meet you and provide transportation to the hotel.
+- Arrive in Guatemala City, where Ties staff will meet you and provide transportation to your hotel in Antigua.
 Guatemalan Ties families stay in first class to moderate, clean hotels, where after a day out experiencing many new tastes, smells, sights and sounds, families can relax.